Home » Beyond taste – how packaging colour can influence the appeal of plant-based meats

 • Pay a higher price: Willingness to pay more than conventional meat for a plant-based meat product spanned from 18% to 37%, with blue packaging having the highest impact.

-→ Takeaway: In the UK, blue emerged as the most enticing packaging color, driving a high willingness to try plant-based meat products and pay a premium, while orange packaging induced the strongest willingness to purchase regularly and increased the likelihood of a product being perceived as a replacement for conventional meat.
+→ Takeaway: In the UK, blue emerged as the most enticing packaging colour, driving a high willingness to try plant-based meat products and pay a premium, while orange packaging induced the strongest willingness to purchase regularly and increased the likelihood of a product being perceived as a replacement for conventional meat.

 How willing are US consumers to purchase plant-based meat?